Genista stenopetala: Etymology

+Description

 It is an evergreen shrub growing to 3 m tall.
 The leaves are trifoliate, the leaflets 1–3 cm long, narrow elliptic, coated with fine silky, silvery hairs.
 The strongly scented flowers are yellow, 1–2 cm long, produced in racemes 5–11 cm long.
 The flowers appear in late winter or early spring.
 The fruit is a pod 2–3 cm long.